rather than completed Developers - Four/Four

 1. Sign in as an admin into your Four/Four instance.
 Go to the connections page , then scroll down to "OAuth Clients".

-2. Click Add Client.
+2. Click Create Client.

 3. Complete the following fields: